 Under the haystack fast asleep

-The English don’t appear adept at herding sheep.
+The English don’t appear good at herding sheep.
 Are there other professions where they are better suited?

 Wee Willie Winkie runs through town